zwitbaum/mcp-devops-on-prem/README.md

 #### Option 3: OAuth Bearer Token (advanced / CI/CD only)

-OAuth Bearer tokens work only if your on-prem Azure DevOps Server has OAuth 2.0 configured - this is uncommon in standard on-prem setups.
-It is mainly useful for Azure DevOps Services (cloud) or automated pipelines that receive short-lived tokens from an identity provider.
+OAuth Bearer tokens work only if your on-prem Azure DevOps Server has OAuth 2.0 configured — uncommon in standard on-prem setups.
+Mainly useful for Azure DevOps Services (cloud) or automated pipelines that receive short-lived tokens from an identity provider.

 | Variable | Value |
 |---|---|